-- A Penalty Notice can only be issued in cases of absence for 10 or more half day sessions (5 school days) without authorisation during any 100 possible school sessions or period of 50 days of schooling these do not need to be consecutive. - A Penalty Notice can also be issued where an excluded child is found in a public place during school hours. - After the appropriate request for a Penalty Notice is received, the KCC Inclusion and Attendance Service will issue a warning letter setting out 15 school days during which no unauthorised absence is to be recorded. - If unauthorised absence is recorded during the 15 day period a Penalty Notice will be issued (one per parent per child).
+• A Penalty Notice can only be issued in cases of absence for 10 or more half day sessions (5 school days) without authorisation during any 100 possible school sessions or period of 50 days of schooling (10 week period) - these do not need to be consecutive.

+- A penalty notice will be issued per parent, per child eg 3 siblings absent for term time leave, would result in each parent receiving 3 separate fines. - A Penalty Notice can also be issued where an excluded child is found in a public place during school hours. - After the appropriate request for a Penalty Notice is received, the KCC Inclusion and Attendance Service will issue a warning letter setting out 15 school days during which no unauthorised absence is to be recorded. - If unauthorised absence is recorded during the 15 day period a Penalty Notice will be issued (one per parent per child).